November 8, 2022

 Tuolumne Meadows Wilderness Center

 Closed for the season.
-Will reopen spring 2022 when Tioga Pass opens.
-Wilderness permits for the Tuolumne Meadows area are available on the porch (self-registration).
+Will reopen spring 2023 when Tioga Pass opens.
+Wilderness permits for the Tuolumne Meadows area only are available on the porch (self-registration).
 Be prepared with your own bear canister.
-As of October 15, there is no parking along Tioga Road from Tioga Pass to Crane Flat, including all pullouts, parking lots and side roads.

 Big Oak Flat Information Station

 Closed for the season.
-Will reopen spring 2022.
-Wilderness permits for the Tioga Road area are available on the porch (self-registration).
+Will reopen spring 2023.
+Wilderness permits for the Tioga Road area only are available on the porch (self-registration).
 Be prepared with your own bear canister.
-As of October 15, there is no parking along Tioga Road from Tioga Pass to Crane Flat, including all pullouts, parking lots and side roads.

 Wawona Visitor Center at Hill's Studio

 Closed for the season.
-Will reopen spring 2022.
-Wilderness permits for the Glacier Point Road and Wawona areas are available on the porch (self-registration).
+Will reopen spring 2023.
+Wilderness permits for the Wawona area only are available on the porch (self-registration).
 Be prepared with your own bear canister.
-As of October 15, there is no parking along Glacier Point Road from Chinquapin to Glacier Point, including all pullouts, parking lots and side roads.

 Hetch Hetchy Entrance Station